AyanGupta06/ObraD.TompkinsHighSchool_GullyCricketApp/README.md

 - **Live Game View:** Non-playing friends can view live updates of ongoing matches, even if they are not participating.
 - **Game Management:** Users can create, store, and manage their gully cricket games, making it easy to keep track of their matches.

+# Usage
+- Sign up or log in to the app.
+- Create your player profile and connect with your friends.
+- Record matches and track your stats.
+- View live updates of ongoing matches played by your friends.
+- Manage your gully cricket games and share them with your network.

 # Getting Started
 ## Prerequisites
 To run this project, you'll need to have the following installed: